top of page

 State years of each, as applicable.

-Any testimony under oath at a deposition, hearing, trial, etc.
+Any testimony under oath at a deposition, hearing, trial, etc. Please also include any sworn statement, such as an affidavit or declaration you have given in any court case.

 Social Media & Online Presence